For Route 66 lovers, Kingman is a living tribute to the Mother Road.

 There's no better place to learn of its storied history than to pull off Route 66 in Kingman, Ariz., and visit the Arizona Route 66 Museum.
 It's right across from the legendary Mr. D'z Route 66 Diner whose staff has been flipping burgers since 1929.
 Its pink and turquoise booths, black-and-white tiled floor and '50s paraphernalia make the homemade root beer even sweeter than it is.

 You'll see heartbreaking photos and life-sized depictions of the Dust Bowl refugees and whimsical stories of post-World War II America.
 There’s even an exhibit on the legendary Burma-Shave signs that lined the route, promoting Al Odell’s father’s ailing shaving cream business with silly sayings like “He's nifty and thrifty–looks 30 at 50.”
+Some of the Burma-Shave signs have been restored and you'll see them lining Route 66 as you drive the road, especially through the stretch from Seligman, Ariz., through Peach Springs to Kingman, Ariz.

 “Initially, it was about nostalgia,” says Noble about the many people who travel on Historic Route 66.
 “But now it’s part of a cheap and easy family road trip.
 It’s not just about going to Disneyland or going to Phoenix for spring training.
 People want to experience the drive as well as each destination.”